1990 Suzuki Samurai JL Tire Pressure

-It is vital to maintain proper tire pressure for 1990 Suzuki Samurai tires.
+It is vital to maintain proper tire inflation pressures for 1990 Suzuki Samurai tires.
 Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can decrease fuel efficiency, lead to uneven tire tread wear and reduce tire life, compromise tire safety and cause tire blowout.
-Check 1990 Suzuki Samurai tire pressure regularly, and monitor 1990 Suzuki Samurai tire inflation levels to avoid driving with overinflated or underinflated tires.
+Check 1990 Suzuki Samurai tire pressure regularly, and monitor 1990 Suzuki Samurai tire inflation pressures to avoid driving with overinflated or underinflated tires.

-Tire inflation value listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for 1990 Suzuki Samurai.
-Use 1990 Suzuki Samurai recommended tire pressure settings listed on the tire pressure chart found in 1990 Suzuki Samurai owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for your 1990 Suzuki Samurai tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
-Pay attention as your 1990 Suzuki Samurai may have different recommended tire pressure values for front and rear tires, especially if equipped with staggered tires.
-Keep your 1990 Suzuki Samurai tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for 1990 Suzuki Samurai.
+Use 1990 Suzuki Samurai recommended tire pressure settings listed on the tire pressure chart found in 1990 Suzuki Samurai owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for your 1990 Suzuki Samurai tire sizes will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
+Pay attention as your 1990 Suzuki Samurai may have different recommended tire inflation pressures for front and rear tires, especially if equipped with staggered tires.
+Keep your 1990 Suzuki Samurai tires inflated at recommended tire inflation pressures at all times for your driving comfort and safety.

 1990 Suzuki Samurai tire pressure may fluctuate with ambient temperatures, so check 1990 Suzuki Samurai tire pressure when ambient temperatures change.
 In winter when temperatures drop, 1990 Suzuki Samurai tires may deflate by approximately 1 psi for each 10 degree Fahrenheit decrease in temperature.
 Maintain proper 1990 Suzuki Samurai winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.